 5. Click Save Settings.

-6. Switch Single Sign On to Enabled.
+6. Switch Single Sign-On to Enabled.

 7. Click Generate SSO Synchronise Script to download your required PowerShell script.

-Running the PowerShell Script manually
+Running the PowerShell script manually

 1. From any AD connected machine, run the downloaded PowerShell script with Administrator privileges.
 Note: ‘Remote Server Administration Tools’ will need to be installed on the machine that you are running the PowerShell script.

-2. When prompted enter your Token which can be obtained by expanding Single Sign On Setup within the Phriendly Phishing portal.
+2. When prompted enter your Token which can be obtained by expanding Single Sign-On Setup within the Phriendly Phishing portal.

 3. Please wait until the end of the process.
 PowerShell will close once complete.

-4. Please attempt to sign into your portal by clicking Sign In with ADFS.
+4. Please attempt to sign in to your portal by clicking Sign In with ADFS.